 In addition to serving as a Judicial Magistrate with the Court, Sam served as the President and Senior Attorney of the Law Firm of Salamey and Associates which he founded in 2002.
 In 2007, the firm became Salamey & Farhat, PLLC.

-Through the various positions held and the many life experiences encountered, Sam learned that in order to progress and advance, it is imperative to become positively and seriously engaged in the affairs of the community.
-As such, Sam joined many professional and community organizations and contributed time and resources to numerous community organizations including municipal Boards such as the City of Dearborn Board of Ethics.
-Sam was appointed to the Board as a commissioner and was elected by his fellow commissioners to chair the Board.
-Sam has and remains committed to contribute to the greatness of Dearborn and its residents.
+Through the various positions and the many life experiences encountered, Chief Judge Salamey learned that to progress and advance, it is imperative to become positively and seriously engaged in the affairs of the community.
+As such, he joined many professional and community organizations and contributed time and resources to numerous community organizations including municipal Boards such as the City of Dearborn Board of Ethics.
+Chief Judge Salamey was appointed to the Board as a commissioner and was elected by his fellow commissioners to chair the Board.
+He has and remains committed to contributing to Dearborn's greatness and its residents.